ePages-de/epages-devportal/_posts/2018/2018-02-01-install-your-own-galera-cluster.md

 chown mysql:mysql /var/run/mysqld -R
 ```

-Remember to repeat the process on all of your Galera servers.
+Remember to repeat the process for all of your Galera servers.

 ## MySQL configuration

-Then we need to configure mysql to form a Galera cluster with three nodes.
+Next, we need to configure mySQL to form a Galera cluster with three nodes.

-In this example, we will create three configuration files in directory /etc/my.cnf.d/, one for general Galera-, one for Galera node- and one for general Mysql-configuration.
+In this example, we will create three configuration files in directory _/etc/my.cnf.d/_: one for the general Galera configuration, one for the Galera node configuration, and one for the general MySQL configuration.

-It begins with mysql config file, which we will use only to include other config files in directory /etc/my.cnf.d:
+It starts with the mysql config file, which we will use only to include other config files in the directory _/etc/my.cnf.d_:

 ```
 cat > /etc/my.cnf <<EOF
 ## all mysql configuration files are in /etc/my.cnf.d directory
 !includedir /etc/my.cnf.d/
 EOF
 ```

 ## General Galera configuration

 This configuration file defines where Galera can find the nodes.
-Please change here the ips "192.168.0.101,192.168.0.102,192.168.0.103" with the real ips of your vm-galera01, vm-galera02 and vm-galera03 respectively:
+Change here the IPs `192.168.0.101`, `192.168.0.102`, and `192.168.0.103` with the real IPs of your _vm-galera01_, _vm-galera02_ and _vm-galera03_ respectively:

 ```
 cat > /etc/my.cnf.d/gcluster.cnf <<EOF
 [mysqld]